-In April 1832, Five men all members of the Scotch Cattle were caught and took to the Brecon Assizes – Mr Edwyn Williams, aged 31; Mr David Lloyd, aged 23; Mr Henry Davies, aged 29; Mr William Hughes, aged 22 and Rees Williams, aged 28; were placed before the bar, the prisoners pleaded guilty, though through a very unusual act of clemency on behalf of Messrs John Russell and Thomas Brown of the Blaina Works, the men of the Scotch Cattle were bound over to keep the peace, they were all discharged and told that the masters did not wish to procure severe punishment on the offenders but that the case was a warning that they should bear in mind that the law would not tolerate the actions.
+In April 1832, five men, all members of the Scotch Cattle were captured and took to the Brecon Assizes – Mr Edwyn Williams, aged 31; Mr David Lloyd, aged 23; Mr Henry Davies, aged 29; Mr William Hughes, aged 22 and Rees Williams, aged 28; were placed before the bar, the prisoners pleaded guilty, though through a very unusual act of clemency on behalf of Messrs John Russell and Thomas Brown of the Blaina Works, the men of the Scotch Cattle were bound over to keep the peace, they were all discharged and told that the masters did not wish to procure severe punishment on the offenders but that the case was a warning that they should bear in mind that the law would not tolerate the actions.
 Upon their release they said they were grateful for the lenient manner in which they had been treated.

-He disposed of his interests in Ironworks at Monmouth and Brecon and his business in Liverpool.
-All his shares as Ironmaster and Iron Merchant carried on at Nantyglo and Beaufort under the name of J. & C. Bailey and at Liverpool under the name of The Bailey Brothers and Co to his two nephews – Mr William Latham Bailey and Mr Henry Bailey in equal shares.
+He disposed of his interests in the Ironworks at Monmouth and Brecon and his business in Liverpool.
+All his shares as Ironmaster and Iron Merchant carried on at Nantyglo and Beaufort under the name of J. & C. Bailey and at Liverpool under the name of the Bailey Brothers and Co to his two nephews – Mr William Latham Bailey and Mr Henry Bailey in equal shares.
 He left the Varteg Iron Works and mines of coal, iron and other minerals to his great nephew Mr William Bailey Partridge (of the Partridge Jones & Co) His estates in the counties of Monmouth, Glamorgan, Carmarthen, Brecknock, Hereford, Surrey, Essex and Middlesex to his son Crawshay Bailey Jnr of Maindiff Court, Abergavenny whom he appointed residuary legatee.

 In 1873-4 the new manager of the company Mr Oswald Spencer came to Nantyglo and lived at Nantyglo House.

 In early 1878 the J. Lancaster Company entered into negotiations and purchased quite a lot of the works and collieries from the company at this time.

 In 1878 Mr Samuel Lancaster brother of John Lancaster was in charge of the collieries and works and made the Nantyglo House his home.
 Mr S. Lancaster sadly died in 1883, reports said that his funeral procession from the house to Blaina was one of the largest the town had ever witnessed.

-In the 1890s it was occupied by the Alderman Mr Morgan, Mr Morgan was a pioneer of Liberalism in the district.
-The house was later occupied by a few different people in the late 1880s early 1890s.
+In the 1890’s it was occupied by the Alderman Mr Morgan, Mr Morgan was a pioneer of Liberalism in the district.
+The house was later occupied by a few different people in the late 1880’s early 1890’s.
 In October 1894 it was put up for auction along with Ty-Dafydd and Hafod-y-pwll but was not sold, the chairman of the Lancaster Co Mr J. Dakers purchased the latter for £600.

-In October 1904 the Nantyglo House was reopened to house a colony of Franciscan Friars who had emigrated to Wales as a result of the expulsion decrees of the French Government.
+In October 1904 the Nantyglo House was reopened to house a colony of Franciscan Friars who had emigrated to Wales as a result of the expulsion decrees of the French government.

-In 1906 a local news report covering the details of a Court Case in connection with a theft at Nantyglo stated the theft had occurred in the grounds of Nantyglo House – the property of Messrs J. and W. Stone, Colliery proprietors, though the story is a bit vague but it seems the House was occupied by them at that time.
+In 1906 a local news report covering the details of a court case in connection with a theft at Nantyglo stated the theft had occurred in the grounds of Nantyglo House – the property of Messrs J. and W. Stone, colliery proprietors, though the story is a bit vague but it seems the House was occupied by them at that time.
 There is no news on Nantyglo House from then until 1910.

-In November 1910 the Bedwellty Board of Guardians wanted to purchase the Nantyglo House as a branch Workhouse for the area of the Western Valley’s.
+In November 1910 the Bedwellty Board of Guardians wanted to purchase the Nantyglo House as a Branch Workhouse for the area of the Western Valley’s.